Doubly-Regressing Approach for Subgroup Fairness: Experiments

 \textsc{Dutch} (Tabular) \citep{van2000integrating}: The class label is binary indicating occupation level.
 The input features are several socio-economic features.
 For the sensitive attributes, we consider sex and age, so that $q = 2$.

 \textsc{CivilComments} (Text) \citep{borkan2019nuanced}: The class label is binary, indicating comment toxicity.
 The input features are representations extracted from the pre-trained DistilBERT model \citep{Victor2019distillbert}.
-For the sensitive attributes, we consider sex, race, and religion so that $q = 3$.
+For the sensitive attributes, we consider sex (male/female/other), race (black/white/asian/other), and religion (christian/other), which are non-binary, resulting in 24 subgroups.

 \textsc{Communities} (Tabular) \citep{redmond2002data}: The class label is binary, indicating whether the violent crime rate is above a threshold.
 The input features are 122 community-level attributes covering demographics and economic indicators.
 For the sensitive attributes, we consider race, racial per-capita, and language/immigration variables so that $q = 18.$